Ambur MCP server

 Which Rust version is required to build the project?

-build of Rust is required.
+The nightly build of Rust is required.

 How do I connect the MCP server to Claude Desktop?